rrskybox/QuickPick/README.md

 Requirements:

-Quick Pick is a Windows Forms executable, written in Visual Basic.
+Quick Pick is a Windows Forms executable, written in C#.
 The application runs as an uncertified, standalone application under Windows 7, 8 and 10.
-The application requires TSX Pro.
+The application requires TSX Pro, .NET 4.8 and Microsoft Visual Basic Power Packs 3.0 (for drawing).

 Installation: